Panna Cotta with Raspberry Gelee

 Instructions

-- Evenly pour the mixture into 4 glasses or ramekins of your choice (4-ounce ramekins are a good size), and let cool at room temperature for 15 minutes.
-Then chill in the fridge for 6 hours to set.
+• Evenly pour the mixture into 4 glasses or ramekins of your choice (4-ounce ramekins are a good size), and let cool at room temperature for 15 minutes.
+Cover with a lid or plastic wrap, then chill in the fridge for 6 hours to set.

 Notes